Australian-Text-Analytics-Platform/xml-parser/README.md

 ### Inputs

-The XML corpus can be provided either as a collection of text files or as an Excel or CSV table.
+The XML corpus can be provided either as a collection of text files or as an Excel/CSV table.
 The loader currently supports loading a corpus from the following file types: txt, odt, docx, csv, tsv, xlsx, ods, xml

-Utterances must be contained by <u> tags and must include a 'who' attribute.
+Utterances must be contained by 'u' tags and must include a 'who' attribute.
 Only utterances that follow this format will be included.
 An example of valid utterances is as follows:

 ```xml